 Every location throughout the world needs clear and concise expositional teaching from the Bible.
 Any people, nation, or belief system can drift from the true teaching of the Bible over time.
 Cape Verde will benefit from persistent Bible teaching reminding them of the true message from scripture as it was originally recorded.
 Another helpful practice is to train the trainers where missionaries can supplement the knowledge and materials used by local believers to teach their countrymen.
 It should also be kept in mind that learning from the locals is also a great opportunity for the missionaries.

 Bibles, teaching materials, and raw material supplies can be valuable gifts for people in remote areas since access to these supplies can be limited.
+These need to be provided judiciously, however.

 * Pray for God to call this people group to Himself